Eric Nam: 2016–2017: Interview and first US releases

 Nam released his second EP, Interview, with the lead single "Good For You" on March 24, 2016.
 That same month, he also took part in SM Entertainment's digital music channel SM Station, releasing the duet "Spring Love" with Red Velvet's Wendy.
 On April 16, Nam hosted and performed on Saturday Night Live Korea, receiving one of the highest ratings of the season.
 Later that month, Nam joined the virtual marriage show We Got Married with Mamamoo's Solar as his partner.

 On June 10, Nam released his first US single, "Into You", a collaboration with electronic band KOLAJ.
 "Into You" premiered worldwide on Beats 1 Radio and The Fader, charting at a number one on Hype Machine.
 Later that month, Nam headlined KCON NY 2016 and performed five songs, including "Into You", to a sold-out crowd at Prudential Center.
 He then released his digital single "Can't Help Myself" in July 2016, with lyrics written by Epik High's Tablo and featuring rapper Loco.
 Nam also headlined KCON LA 2016 and performed "Can't Help Myself" and "Into You" with KOLAJ to a sold-out Staples Center.

-Nam became the host of the new Mnet talk show Yang and Nam Show alongside comedian Yang Se-hyung in November 2016.
+Nam became the host of the Mnet talk show Yang and Nam Show alongside comedian Yang Se-hyung in November 2016.
 Additionally, he premiered his collaboration with producer Timbaland, "Body", at the 2016 Mnet Asian Music Awards.

 In 2017, Nam collaborated with singer Gallant and rapper Tablo on the single "Cave Me In".
 The song premiered worldwide on Beats 1 Radio and trended globally on YouTube and Facebook for over 72 hours after its release.
 The music video was shot in Hong Kong.
 Nam also featured on Seohyun's "Hello" from her EP Don't Say No and collaborated with Jeon Somi on the single "You, Who?".
 Furthermore, Nam featured on DJ and record producer Arty's single "Idea of You".
-Nam performed three sold-out shows in New York City and Atlanta in August 2017 with singer Alec Benjamin as his opening act.
+Nam performed three sold-out shows in New York City and Atlanta in August 2017, with singer Alec Benjamin as his opening act.
 The shows sold out in one minute during presale; due to overwhelming demand, Nam added the date in Atlanta and increased the venue size in New York City.